 Court Records are public, and are accessible by anyone.
 They include a case file that contains a docket and all of the documents and filings filed in your court case.
 You can access your court records on the website, or at the Meade County Clerk of Court in the jurisdiction where the case was filed.

 Each and every state maintains records of their state citizen’s criminal past.
 These databases are all linked so you are able to track criminal convictions from another state.
-You are able to go to the Meade County Courthouse and inquire, or check the website.
+You are able to go to the Meade County Courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and in the event that the crime was in a different state entirely, you may have to pay a fee for a more complete search.

 A search of someone’s criminal history you will get a listing of all the arrests, charges, or convictions for any crimes they may have committed, which could include: